ultrazohm/ultrazohm_sw/docs/source/ip_cores/uz_pmsmModel/uz_pmsmModel.rst

 IP-Core Hardware
 ----------------

-- The module takes all inputs and converts them from single precision to double precision.
+- The module uses single precision.
-- The output is converted from double precision to single precision (using rounding to the nearest value in both cases).
 - All input values are adjustable at run-time
 - The sample time is fixed!
 - The IP-Core uses `Native Floating Point of the HDL-Coder <https://de.mathworks.com/help/hdlcoder/native-floating-point.html>`_
 - Several parameters are written as their reciprocal to the AXI register to make the calculations on hardware simple (handled by the driver!)
-- The IP-Core uses an oversampling factor of 50
+- The IP-Core uses an oversampling factor of 200
 - Floating Point latency Strategy is set to ``MIN``
 - Handle denormals is activated